Andriamanitra/mlsp/README.md

 - `lsp find-references` - find all references to the symbol under cursor (shows the results in a new pane)
 - `lsp document-symbols` - list all symbols in the current document
 - `lsp diagnostic-info` - show more information about a diagnostic on the current line (useful for multiline diagnostic messages)
+- `lsp rename new_name` - renames the symbol under cursor to `new_name`.
+Without
+  arguments the `lsp rename` command will prompt for a new name.

 You can type the commands on micro command prompt or bind them to keys by adding something like this to your `bindings.json`: